 - 1. Annual Commercial and Multi-Family Premises Service Guides Each year, prior to January 31st, in accordance with Franchisee's Annual Education Plan submitted to the Department pursuant to Section 6.3.5, Franchisee shall prepare and distribute to each of the Commercial and Multi-Family Premises it services a service guide that describes available services, including information about how to place Containers for Collection, which materials should be placed in each Container, Prohibited Container Contaminants, Collection Holidays, and the Franchisee's contact information.
 The service guide should also include information on Holiday tree Collection, and events such as Mulch give away, shred events, and Hazardous Household Waste Collection events.
 The service guide must also include the information specified in Section 6.3.4. - 2.
-Annual Residential Service Guide Each year, prior to January 31st, in accordance with Franchisee's Annual Education Plan submitted to the Department pursuant to Section 6.3.5, Franchisee shall provide to the Department service guides that the Franchisee shall include in the bills sent to Customers of Single-Family Premises.
-The service guides shall be tailored to Customers of Single-Family Premises and

-- shall include the information in Section 6.3.6(1) as well as the information specified in Section 6.3.4.
-If it is not feasible to include the Residential service guides in County invoices, Franchisee shall mail service guides to Residential Customers. - 3.
 Website Franchisee shall develop and maintain a website or webpage (with a unique URL specific to the County) that is specifically dedicated to the County to provide Customers with detailed service information, and information about State and local Recycling regulations.
 The website or webpage shall be accessible by the public and shall include all education and outreach materials provided pursuant to this Section 6.3.6.
-Franchisee shall update the website or webpage regularly so that information provided is current. - 4.
-Provision of Educational Materials to Non-Compliant Customers Franchisee shall provide educational materials to non-compliant Customers under this Agreement. - 5.
+Franchisee shall update the website or webpage regularly so that information provided is current. - Provision of Educational Materials to Non-Compliant Customers Franchisee shall provide educational materials to non-compliant Customers under this Agreement. - 4.
 List of Food Recovery Organizations Franchisee may assist the Department with the development and continual maintenance of a list of Food Recovery Organizations and Food Recovery Services operating within the County.
 The list shall include, at a minimum, the following information about each Food Recovery Organization and each Food Recovery Service: - 1.
-Name and physical address; - 2.
-Contact information; - 3.
-Collection service area; - 4.
+Name and physical address: - Contact information: - Collection service area; - 4.
 An indication of types of Edible Food the Food Recovery Service or Food Recovery Organization can accept for Food Recovery.